 - You can make a purée of cashews and lemon juice, or use a coconut milk with a high-fat content, such as coconut cream.

-Additionally, there are many online recipes and cookbooks that are full of ideas for crafting delicious, dairy free meals.
-I released my own cookbook this year, Hashimoto’s Food Pharmacology: Nutrition Protocols and Healing Recipes to Take Charge of Your Thyroid Health, which contains 125 recipes that are all dairy free!
+Additionally, there are many online recipes and cookbooks that are full of ideas for crafting delicious, dairy-free meals.
+I also released my own cookbook, Hashimoto’s Food Pharmacology: Nutrition Protocols and Healing Recipes to Take Charge of Your Thyroid Health, which contains 125 recipes that are all dairy free!
 My hope is to inspire people to create their own meals that are nourishing to their thyroid health, while still tasty and fulfilling.

 Time and time again, I have seen people with Hashimoto’s shed their symptoms and feel better once they gave up dairy.
 For me, getting off dairy meant no more irritable bowel syndrome, bloating, acid reflux, or carpal tunnel.
 For one reader, Crystal, getting off dairy meant getting her Hashimoto’s into remission.
 (Read Crystal’s Hashimoto’s success story here.)

 If you have given up gluten, but are still struggling with digestive or respiratory symptoms, I encourage you to try eliminating dairy for a period of at least three weeks, and take note of how you feel.
 You may even want to get a journal and keep track of your symptoms.
 You may just find that they disappear altogether!

 I hope this information helps you on your journey to better health!